In partnership with Sport England and The National Lottery, Mencap have launched The Round the World Challenge.

 What is happening at the moment?

-See the social media feed below to find out what activities participants have taken part in.
-Why not get involved and show us your journey using #RTWC.
+Take a look at the social media feed below to find out what activities participants have taken part in.
+And why not get involved and show us your journey using #RTWC?